Opens a window that lets you add a rectangular or radial grid of construction lines in the model.

 " Number of lines " = ' 4 '.
 If this number had been ' 2 ', only the construction lines marked 1 and 2 would have been generated.

-Y spacing: When the " Rotation " is ' 0 ', this is the positive or negative (-) vertical distance between horizontal construction lines.
+Y spacings: When the " Rotation " is ' 0 ', this is the positive or negative (-) vertical distance between horizontal construction lines.
 Positive spacing is measured from down to up beginning at the point located in step 2 .
 Negative spacing is measured from up to down beginning from that same point.

 " Y spacing " = ' y '.
 Horizontal construction lines in the grid are spaced the distance that is the " Y spacing ."